Introduction to Informed Search

 In Tree search, the branches or nodes are expanded again to newer iterations and thus wasting time in the process whereas in graph search same nodes which are expanded before aren’t expanded.
 Here the heuristic is represented by consistency, where the graph search is optimal when the forward cost as represented in A*tree search is equal to or less than backward cost between the two nodes.

 One of the advantages of graph search over A* search is that it doesn’t store all the nodes and therefore isn’t resource-constrained and can be used for very large-scale operations.

 ‘Search’ is a very important aspect of getting the desired result out of a very large, complex and ever-growing database of any organization or institution around the world.
 It is imperative to have a working knowledge of different types of search, be it uninformed and especially informed search in the study of Data Science in general and Database Management Systems in particular.
-Also, with the advent of AI and ML, there are astounding opportunities to develop and create new ways to search databases and provide users with answers which help them solve their problems.
+With the advent of AI and ML, there are astounding opportunities to develop and create new ways to search databases and provide users with answers that help them solve their problems.

 This is a guide to Informed Search.
 Here we discuss the introduction and various types of informed search algorithms in depth.
 You can also go through our other suggested articles to learn more –

 - Linear Search in Data Structure